emissary-ingress/emissary/docs/user-guide/oauth-oidc-auth.md

   ![](/images/create-application.png)

-2. In the pop-up window, give the application a name and create a "Machine to Machine App"
+2. In the pop-up window, give the application a name (this will be the `authorizationURL` in your `Filter`) and create a "Machine to Machine App"

   ![](/images/machine-machine.png)

 3. Select the Auth0 Management API.
 Grant any scopes you may require.
 (You may grant none.)

   ![](/images/scopes.png)